dougvanzee/HyperdrivePdf/Readme.md

 <h2 align="left">HyperdrivePDF</h2>

-A WPF application for counting the number of PDF page sizes and for processing files for printing.
+A WPF application for counting the number of PDF page sizes and for processing PDFs for printing.
 Utilizes the iText7 library for PDF manipulation, generation, and gathering statistics.

 ### Features

-* PDF Viewer (Fix for memory leak with large PDF files has not been committed yet).
+* <b>PDF Viewer</b> (Fix for memory leak with large PDF files has not been committed yet).
-* Page size toolbar counts the different page sizes the current PDF.
+* <b>Page Size Toolbar</b> - Counts the different page sizes in the opened PDF.
-* Directory page size counter generates a PDF report of pages size for all PDFs in a folder.
-Includes error report for invalid PDFs or non-PDF files.
+* <b>Directory Page Size Counter</b> - Generates a PDF report of pages sizes for all PDFs in a folder.
+Includes error report for invalid PDFs and non-PDF files.

 ### Features in Development